dstackai/dstack/docs/quickstart.md

 ## Step 2: Install the CLI

-Now, to be able to run `Workflows`, install and configure the dstack `CLI`:
+Now, to be able to run workflows, install and configure the dstack CLI:

 ```bash
 pip install dstack -U